bilalqtech/ismaywolff.nl/README.md

 [![docker status][docker-badge]][docker-url]
 [![image status][image-badge]][image-url]

 Docker containers of this project are built automatically and can be found on [Dockerhub](https://hub.docker.com/r/ismay/ismaywolff.nl/).
-To run them on a Digital Ocean CoreOS server (which is what I do) use the following cloud-config:
+I run this project on a CoreOS server on digital ocean, with an nginx reverse proxy and automatically renewing letsencrypt certificates with the following cloud-config:

 ```
 #cloud-config